-The \$204,789 increase in administrative costs for the six months ended March 31, 2023, compared to the same period in 2022, is mainly attributable to: a \$377,680 increase in remuneration due to a higher number of employees in the corporate office in Canada and short term incentive payments made in the period; a \$303,387 increase in legal and professional expenses related to costs for the project financial advisor; an increase of \$88,614 and \$20,156 in conferences and travel expenses, respectively, due to the easing of COVID-19 restrictions; a \$57,451 increase in product sales and marketing resulting from an increase in marketing activities with customers; a \$45,376 increase in depreciation due to the lease assets from the two buildings at the project site which hosts the demonstration plant; and a \$39,478 increase in office, general and administrative expenses due to increased IT, communications and other administrative expenses.
-The overall increase in administrative costs was partially offset by a \$436,289 foreign exchange gain mainly arising from the revaluation of the EPCS Option at period end; a \$191,388 increase in interest earned on the Company's bank deposits; a \$56,369 decrease in filing and compliance fees due to lower annual general meeting costs in the current period, while in the comparative period the Company also incurred higher listing fees for share issuances related to the royalty buyback in the comparative period; a decrease of \$23,528 in share-based compensation due to partial vesting of a share option grant in the comparative period; and a \$22,382 decrease in investor relations expenses due to fewer campaigns and promotional activities.
+The overall administrative costs for the nine months ended June 30, 2023 decreased by \$149,702, compared to the same period in 2022.
+However, there was in increase in certain costs such as: a \$433,808 increase in legal and professional expenses related to costs for the project financial advisor; a \$426,742 increase in remuneration due to a higher number of employees in the corporate office in Canada; an increase of \$100,610 in conferences due to more in-person events attended following the easing of COVID-19 restrictions; a \$64,771 increase in depreciation due to the lease assets from the two buildings at the project site which hosts the demonstration plant; a \$57,933 increase in product sales and marketing resulting from an increase in marketing activities with customers; and a \$42,051 increase in office, general and administrative expenses due to increased IT, communications and other administrative expenses.
+The overall decrease in administrative costs is mainly due to: a \$510,229 foreign exchange gain mainly arising from the revaluation of the EPCS Option; a \$422,881 increase in interest earned on the Company's bank deposits; a decrease of \$228,335 in share-based compensation due to partial vesting of a share option grant in the comparative period; a \$62,625 decrease in filing and compliance fees due to lower annual general meeting costs in the current period, while in the comparative period the Company also incurred higher listing fees for share issuances related to the royalty buyback in the comparative period; and a \$58,525 decrease in investor relations expenses due to fewer campaigns and promotional activities.